wHyEt/Awtrix2-Docker/README.md

 # Awtrix2-Docker
-Official Docker Container for Awtrix2 Server in collaboration with Blueforcer.
+Official Docker Container for Awtrix2 Host in collaboration with Blueforcer.

 The Container is based on the anapsix/alpine-java:8_JDK image.